pulp/pulpproject.org/_posts/2021-05-04-april-community-news.md

 The Pulp 3 CLI effort has been going from strength to strength, and the latest release is no exception.
 The 0.8.0 release is packed with features.

-Among the new features of this release, is added support for autopublish and autodistribute in pulp_file and pulp_rpm, as well as a new interactive-shell mode to pulp-cli.
+Among the new features of this release are added support for autopublish and autodistribute in pulp_file and pulp_rpm, as well as a new interactive-shell mode to pulp-cli.
 For a full list, check out the [changelog](https://github.com/pulp/pulp-cli/blob/develop/CHANGES.rst)

 The Pulp 3 CLI is still considered beta, and we would very much like to know what you think about the effort so far.
 If you have any feedback, please [let us know](https://forms.gle/fmh2wgfarjrqWDkf6) and we'd be glad to send some SWAG as a thank you!